bahmutov/cypress-examples/docs/index.md

 - Get the element's text [without text from a child element](./recipes/skip-child.md)
 - Get Elements [By Attribute That Starts With String X](./recipes/get-attribute-starts.md)
 - How to [escape a selector](./recipes/escape-selector.md)
+- A few examples of [CSS and jQuery selectors](./recipes/selectors.md)

 ### Selecting an option recipes